 When a firm submits a Form 33-109F6 to apply for registration, it may pay the regulatory fees to the applicable regulators by cheque or by using the NRD function called Resubmit Fee Payment.
-A firm that applies in multiple jurisdictions should submit its application to the regulator in the principal jurisdiction or, if

-Ontario is a non-principal jurisdiction, to the regulators in the principal jurisdiction and in Ontario.
-For more details refer to National Policy 11-204 Process for registration in multiple jurisdictions.
+A firm that applies in multiple jurisdictions should submit its application to the regulator in the principal jurisdiction or, if Ontario is a non-principal jurisdiction, to the regulators in the principal jurisdiction and in Ontario.
+For more details refer to National Policy 11-204 Process for Registration in Multiple Jurisdictions.

-Under section 4A.1 of Multilateral Instrument 11-102 Passport System, the principal regulator for a foreign firm is the securities regulatory authority or regulator identified in Item 2.2(b) of the firms most recent Form 33-109F6 or Form 33-109F5 - Change of registration information if the change noted in that form relates to Item 2.2(b) of Form 33-109F6.
-For firms without a head office in Canada or not already registered in a jurisdiction of Canada, Item 2.2(b) of Form 33-109F6 specifies that the principal regulator is the jurisdiction of Canada in which the firm expects to conduct most of its activities that require registration as at the end of its current financial year or conducted most of its activities that require registration as at the end of its most recently completed financial year.
-Firms should determine whether to base the selection on where they expect to conduct most of their activities or where they conducted most of their activities the previous year based on which they feel is most appropriate.
+Under section 4A.1 of Multilateral Instrument 11-102 Passport System, the principal regulator for a foreign firm is the securities regulatory authority or regulator identified in Item 2.2(b) of the firms most recent Form 33-109F6 or Form 33-109F5 Change of Registration Information if the change noted in that form relates to Item 2.2(b) of Form 33-109F6.
+For firms without a head office in Canada or not already registered in a jurisdiction of Canada, Item 2.2(b) of Form 33-109F6 specifies that the principal regulator is the jurisdiction of Canada in which the firm expects to conduct most of its activities that require registration as at the end of its most recently completed financial year or conducted most of its activities that require registration as at the end of their activities or where they conducted most of their activities the previous year based on which they feel is most appropriate.